backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Discovery

-When building plugins, you might find that you will need to lookup where in fact another plugins `baseUrl`.
-This could be for example, a `http` route or some `ws` protocol URL.
-For this we have the `discovery` service that you can query both the internal and external `baseUrl`s given a plugin ID.
+When building plugins, you might find that you will need to look up another plugin's base URL to be able to communicate with it.
+This could be for example an HTTP route or some `ws` protocol URL.
+For this we have a discovery service which can provide both internal and external base URLs for a given a plugin ID.

 ### Using the service

-The following example shows how to get the `DiscoveryService` in your `example` backend plugin and making a request to both the internal and external `baseUrl`s for the `derp` plugin.
+The following example shows how to get the discovery service in your `example` backend plugin and making a request to both the internal and external base URLs for the `derp` plugin.

 ```ts
 import {